 You know, the random conversations about the newest Netflix series, or shooting the crap about their favorite sports team.
 Unfortunately, a lot of those conversations either don’t happen, or feel painfully forced on remote teams.

-Luckily, there’s a few ways to break through this.
+Luckily, there are a few strategies and team-building activities you can try to break through this.

 Remote Year’s Caplan starts by creating safe places for employees to be themselves and show off their individuality.
 They call these "virtual watercoolers":